Advent of Code 2015 - Day 12 - JSAbacusFramework.io

 };

-With some pre-warning that part two will require us to inspect the provided document in some form, I have opted to provide the ability to optional include a predicate function which will skip the provided sub-section.
-As stated in the problem we can expect all number values to be typed as such and none are present in string form.
-Using this above function we can now invoke the function with the supplied deserialised JSON document to return the desired answer 🌟.
+With some pre-warning that part two will require us to inspect the provided document in some form, I have opted to provide the ability to optionally include a predicate function which will skip the provided sub-section.
+As stated in the problem, we can expect all number values to be typed as such, and none are present in string form.
+Using this function, we can now invoke it with the supplied deserialised JSON document to return the desired answer 🌟.

 const part1 = (input: string): number =>